zhongjinluo/RaBit/README.md

 ## **Usage of *RaBit***

-The 3D full-body parametric model for biped character modeling, which contains a linear blend (SMPL-like) model for shapes and a neural (StyleGAN-based) generator for UV textures.
+*RaBit is* a 3D full-body parametric model for biped character modeling, which contains a linear blend (SMPL-like) model for shapes and a neural (StyleGAN-based) generator for UV textures.
 It simultaneously parameterizes the shape, pose, and texture of 3D biped characters into low-dimensional vectors.

-- Downloading required models and extra data from OneDrive.
+- Downloading required models and extra data from [OneDrive](https://cuhko365-my.sharepoint.com/:u:/g/personal/220019015_link_cuhk_edu_cn/EeW1g5MQNYZGiODBK1sBPDYBDDmXRNTXNyhy6cspVOnvyw?e=uPlS2H).
 After unzipping the above file, the directory structure of `./rabit_data` is expected as follows,

   ```
   ├── assets